 With the impossibility of international travel at the moment, it’s a no-brainer to rally the troops, pile up the wagon, and hit the road for a weekend adventure that’s close to home.
-For inspiration and ideas, check out our weekender guide to the Tweed Coast (stay within the bubble, peeps!) or perhaps this bucket list guide to the Sunshine Coast.
+For inspiration and ideas, check out our weekender guide to the Tweed Coast (for when the borders open, of course!) or perhaps this bucket list guide to the Sunshine Coast.
 Spring is also the best season for camping, as the tent does not get oppressively warm nor teeth chatteringly cold, so head for one of the best camping spots on and around the Gold Coast and make this spring one to remember.

 Cosy Up Under A Jacaranda

 These majestic purple-blooming trees are only in flower between late September and October, so take a mental note next time you spot a blossoming purple beauty in an accessible park.
 That weekend you’re gonna want to gather the picnic essentials, hit up one of the best markets on the Gold Coast for the edible goodies, grab your fave tunes and besties, and get your picnic on under the branches of a stunning Jacaranda tree.